Manage GCP BigQuery Analytics Hub Data Exchange IAM Bindings

 What's the difference between DataExchangeIamPolicy, DataExchangeIamBinding, and DataExchangeIamMember?

 DataExchangeIamPolicy is authoritative and replaces the entire IAM policy.
-DataExchangeIamBinding is authoritative for a specific role but preserves other roles.
-DataExchangeIamMember is non-authoritative and preserves other members for the same role.
+DataExchangeIamBinding is authoritative for a specific role, replacing all members for that role while preserving other roles.
+DataExchangeIamMember is non-authoritative and adds a single member to a role without affecting other members.

-Can I use DataExchangeIamPolicy with DataExchangeIamBinding or DataExchangeIamMember?
+Can I use DataExchangeIamPolicy together with DataExchangeIamBinding or DataExchangeIamMember?

-No. DataExchangeIamPolicy cannot be used with DataExchangeIamBinding or DataExchangeIamMember because they will conflict over the policy configuration.
+No, DataExchangeIamPolicy cannot be used with DataExchangeIamBinding or DataExchangeIamMember because they will conflict over policy control.

 Can I use DataExchangeIamBinding and DataExchangeIamMember together?

-Use DataExchangeIamPolicy for complete policy control, DataExchangeIamBinding to manage all members for a specific role, or DataExchangeIamMember to add individual members without affecting others.
+Use DataExchangeIamPolicy to manage the complete policy authoritatively.
+Use DataExchangeIamBinding to manage all members for a specific role.
+Use DataExchangeIamMember to add individual members without affecting existing ones.

 IAM Configuration